codio-content/Javascript_Maze-Logical_thinking_and_algorithms_-loops/.guides/content/Nested-Loops-a120.md

 Look at the code for a good example.

 ## Explanation
-We will get to use these more in the next Unit but it is ineresting to show you some of the power of loops now.
+We will get to use these more in the next Unit but it is interesting to show you some of the power of loops now.

 1. We start with a loop that handles the X coordinate.
 It will start with an X value of 2 and go from there.
 1. With X=2, we then immediately hit another loop statement within it.
 This handles the Y coordinate and starts at Y=2.